 - Above the glove box opening is a yellow wire connection to the passenger airbag.
 Disconnect the connection.

 - To the bottom right of the glove box opening is a glove box light switch.
 Push the switch out of its place holder and disconnect the wire connectors.

 - Remove the top two screws that hold the black plastic instrument cover.
 Pull on the cover to release the push pin tension.

 - Remove the four screws that hold the instrument cluster.
 Pull out and tilt the cluster to expose the three electrical fittings.

 - Disconnect the electrical fittings and remove the instrument cluster.

 - Remove the small rectangular panel which holds the instrument cluster dimmer control.
 It is located to the left of the steering wheel below the dash vent.
 It must be pried out with a pry tool.

-Removing the Center Dash Panel and Radio
+Step 8: Remove the Center Dash Panel and Radio

 - Using an angled pick or small plastic pry bar, pull on the edges of the upper dash panel until the push pin pressure releases tension on the dash panel.
 Disconnect the electric connectors behind the panel.

 - Remove the four screws that hold the radio in place and disconnect the electrical fitting and the antenna lead.